Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 .briefing/.brief||Shows the description / briefing of the running mission.
 .players||Lists the players currently active on the server.
 .list||Lists all missions with IDs available on this server (same as WebGUI).
 .add|miz-file|Adds a specific mission to the list of missions.
-Has to be in Saved Games/DCS/Missions .delete|ID|Deletes the mission with this ID from the list of missions.
+Has to be in DCS_HOME/Missions .delete|ID|Deletes the mission with this ID from the list of missions.
 .load|ID|Load a specific mission by ID.
 .restart||Restarts the current mission.